Welcome Blessings!

 Understanding the Time and Culture

-Have you ever watched a period drama and realized that the way people spoke, dressed, and behaved was completely different from today?
-The Bible was written thousands of years ago, and understanding its historical background helps us see why certain things were written the way they were.
+Have you ever watched a period drama and realized people spoke, dressed, and behaved differently from today?
+The Bible was written thousands of years ago, and understanding its historical background helps us understand why certain things were written the way they were.

-Historical context is the background information about the time and place of the writing and the events and culture of the people involved.
-Besides, it helps us understand the original setting and situation of the Bible verses and how they relate to the larger story of God’s plan and purpose for His people.
+Historical context is information about the time and place of the writing and the events and culture of the people involved.
+It helps us understand the original setting and situation of the Bible verses and how they relate to the larger story of God’s plan and purpose for His people.

 For example, knowing that Jesus lived under Roman rule explains why many of His teachings contrasted with the harsh laws of that time.
-Understanding Jewish customs also sheds light on Jesus’ parables and miracles.
+Understanding Jewish customs also illuminates Jesus’ parables and miracles.

 Questions to ask: